 Milking animals should show no apparent general animal health problem such as diarrhoea, fever, discharge, udder inflammation or wound to the udder, or produce milk that appears abnormal.
-Such animals should be removed from the raw milk herd and not be milked for supply until the problem has been resolved or veterinary clearance has been obtained.
+Such animals should be removed from the milking herd and not be milked for supply until the problem has been resolved, or veterinary clearance has been obtained.
 Animals showing unusual behaviour or a significant drop in milk production or appetite should also be monitored carefully.
-Any unusual animal deaths also need to be assessed and veterinary involvement sought if not resolved.

-In the case of certain diseases, such as salmonellosis, veterinary and laboratory diagnosis may be necessary.
-During this time the milk should be withheld from supply until a diagnosis is made and clearance obtained.
+In the case of botulism and salmonellosis, veterinary and laboratory diagnosis is necessary and the milk must be withheld from supply until a diagnosis is made.
+Any unusual animal deaths need to be assessed and veterinary involvement sought if not resolved.